Isabel has a broad commercial and chancery practice, with a particular focus on Property, Insolvency and Commercial litigation.

 - Isabel appeared as sole counsel in an appeal to the Upper Tribunal (Lands Chamber) relating to the construction of leases and the recovery of notional rent via service charges: Retirement Lease Housing Association Ltd & Anor v Schellerup & Ors UKUT 232 (LC)

-Isabel is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown acts for the Government in property-related disputes, as well as in company and insolvency matters.
+Between 2017 to 2023 Isabel was appointed to the Attorney General’s C Panel of Junior Counsel to the Crown.
+During that period, she represented the Government in a range of company, insolvency and property-related disputes.

 Company & Partnership

 Isabel acts for and advises a range of clients in relation to company disputes.
 Her practice has a particular emphasis on claims concerning directors’ duties and matters that touch on insolvency issues.
 Examples of recent cases include:

 - Isabel acted as junior counsel (led by Mark Cunningham KC and David Mohyuddin KC) in the largest scale directors’ disqualification proceedings ever pursued by the Insolvency Service, arising out of the collapse of Carillion plc and the Carillion Group